top of page

 Symptoms

-Symptoms of COVID-19 are likely to include fever, cough, sneezing, sore throat and difficulty breathing.
+Infectious diseases are likely to include fever, cough, sneezing, sore throat and difficulty breathing.

 Transmission

-Exposure to COVID-19 can occur by:
+Exposure to these illnesses can occur by:

 • Breathing in droplets in the air that are generated when people cough or sneeze